pantheon-systems/documentation/source/_docs/wordpress-google-sso.md

 tags: [siteintegrations, security]
 categories: [automate]
 ---
 If your organization uses Google Apps, WP SAML Auth lets your users sign into WordPress using their Google Account.
-This makes it much easier to manage user accounts; rather than recreate WordPress accounts for every user, you can treat Google Apps as your *Identity Provider* for *Single Sign-On* (SSO) and have WordPress defer to Google when determining who should have access and who shouldn’t.
+This makes it much easier to manage user accounts; rather than recreate WordPress accounts for every user, you can treat Google Apps as your **Identity Provider** for **Single Sign-On** (SSO) and have WordPress defer to Google when determining who should have access and who shouldn’t.

 ## Before You Begin

 First, setting up is a matter of applying the correct configuration.
 It should take an hour or less.
-If you get stuck on a configuration error along the way, please reach out.
+If you get stuck on a configuration error along the way, please reach out by creating an issue on [this doc](https://github.com/pantheon-systems/documentation/issues/new?title=Using%20WP%20SAML%20Auth%20with%20Google%20Apps%20Doc%20Update%20&body=Re%3A%20%5BUsing%20WP%20SAML%20Auth%20with%20Google%20Apps%5D(https%3A%2F%2Fpantheon.io/docs/wordpress-google-sso/)%0A%0APriority%20(Low%E2%80%9A%20Medium%E2%80%9A%20High)%3A%0A%0A%23%23%20Issue%20Description%3A%0A%0A%23%23%20Suggested%20Resolution%20\&labels=fix%20content){.external} or the [plugin project](https://github.com/pantheon-systems/wp-saml-auth){.external} on GitHub.

 Second, creating a custom Google Apps SAML application requires a Google Apps administrator account.
 If you don’t have appropriate permissions, you’ll need to pair up with someone that does.